 Is there a submission fee for submitting to the SIGGRAPH 2022 Electronic Theater?

 No. You only need to complete the online submission process.

-Can I submit the same piece to both the Computer Animation Festival Electronic Theater and to Talks or the Art Gallery, or any other SIGGRAPH 2021 programs?
+Can I submit the same piece to both the Electronic Theater and to Talks or the Art Gallery, or any other SIGGRAPH 2022 programs?

-You are welcome to submit pieces to the Computer Animation Festival Electronic Theater and submit related work to other programs.
-Each submission requires a separate online form, however, and each program has varying deadlines.
+You are welcome to submit pieces to the Electronic Theater as well as to submit related work to other programs.
+Each submission requires a separate online form, however, and each program has varying deadlines and requirements.
 You can review all submission deadlines here.

 I have an art animation (abstract or experimental).
-Should I submit it to the Art Gallery or the Computer Animation Festival Electronic Theater?
+Should I submit it to the Art Gallery or the Electronic Theater?

-All animation submissions should be submitted to the Computer Animation Festival Electronic Theater.
+All animation submissions should be submitted to the Electronic Theater.